 This area of study introduces students to the key characteristics of businesses and their stakeholders.
-They examine a range of management styles and management skills that may be used when managing a business and apply these to contemporary business case studies.
+Students investigate potential conflicts between the different demands of stakeholders on a business.
+They examine corporate culture and a range of management styles and management skills that may be used when managing a business, and apply these to contemporary business case studies from the past four years.